Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 Conclusion

 There you have it.
-We’ve gone through everything you need to know, from what qualifies as carry-on luggage to how to avoid unexpected fees.
+I’ve gone through everything you need to know, from what qualifies as carry-on luggage to how to avoid unexpected fees.

 So, what’s your next step in travel prep?